CamCove-Crichton/Whiskey-d_Away/README.md

 - Created a signals file to use for when lineitems are created/updated or deleted to update the booking total automatically
 - Then moved onto creating the BookingForm in the forms.py file and used a for loop to loop through the fields of the form to customise them
 Then after that, I moved to creating the view for the booking template, added the url and included it in the project level urls and then created a template for the view to render
--After the template was rendering correctly, I then moved onto adding the stripe element to the booking template
+- After the template was rendering correctly, I then moved onto adding the stripe element to the booking template
+- Started working on the public and secret keys for stripe to add as environment variables and then to include them in my settings files and bring in the basket_contents context to the booking view, so I could access variables such as grand_total to add as part of the stripe payments

 ### Future Developments